You’ve got a client stuck in the same loop. They know what they want to change, but the conversation alone isn’t breaking them out of it.

 4. Discovering Your Purpose

 This exercise helps clients uncover potential passions or a deeper sense of purpose.
-Ask them to send this question to 5-10 people who know them well:
+Ask them to reach out to 5 to 10 people who know them well and ask: “What is my unique ability that I do better than anyone else?”

 5. The Unsent Letter

-100+ Additional Free Life Coaching Exercises
+100+ More Free Life Coaching Exercises

 FAQ